Educational Consumer Tips

 Carefully Think About the Improvement.
 Since time and money will be invested make sure the improvement is a practical upgrade.
 If the renovation is being done outside, think about the weather conditions in the specific location.
 If the renovations are to improve a house on the market, focus on changes such as painting the exterior, re-siding, or refurbishing a bathroom.
 These changes that will give the house more value.

 Make a Plan.
 Come up with a plan for the improvement before renovating.
+Look to houses of friends and family, magazines and online websites for inspiration.
 A clear layout will prevent quick decision making and changing ideas, which will save money and time.
 If possible, hire a professional architect or designer to draw the blueprints.
 This will prevent mistakes while maximizing space, money and design.
+If you do attempt home improvements on your own, be sure to equip yourself with the right tools and look into workshops at your local home improvement store.

 Hire a Contractor.
-If part of the home improvement becomes too challenging, hire a professional.
+As a homeowner it is beneficial to hone some of your home improvement skills but if part of the home improvement becomes too challenging, hire a professional.
 Although this will add costs, it could save money down the road by preventing mistakes that have to be fixed or redone.
 Read “Tips For Hiring a General Contractor” for more information about hiring a professional.

 Rate this tipRate this tip by choosing the stars below.